Sabine Moussier: Career

 In 2011, she returned to Mexican telenovelas after she was diagnosed with Guillain–Barré syndrome, starring in her first protagonist role as Eleonor Cortazar in Ni contigo ni sin ti.
 In March 2012, Moussier starred as the seductive, vain, haughty, ambitious, villainously, social-climbing and scheming Carmina Bouvier in Abismo de pasión, a remake of Cañaveral de Pasiones.
 Her character is mentally unstable, who nonetheless redeems herself.
 In 2013, she participated in Amores verdaderos as Bruna Cristo in a special appearance.
 In 2014, Moussier starred as the antagonist role of Perla in La malquerida.
-In 2015, Moussier is starring as the main antagonist Macaria, a seductive, hypocritical and cruel servant in Que te perdone Dios (a remake of 2000 telenovela Abrázame muy fuerte).
+In 2015, Moussier starred as the main antagonist Macaria, a seductive, hypocritical and cruel servant in Que te perdone Dios (a remake of 2000 telenovela Abrázame muy fuerte).

+For her contributions to television, Moussier's handprints were embedded onto the Paseo de las Luminarias in 2022.